-HCC Highways DevelopmentConsultation Response #1: Holding Objection : More information required : Micro-simulation of traffic using the site access and how this interacts with the traffic using the A331 to Bradfords Roundabout link road.

-Consultation Response #2: No highways objection subject to condition following the receipt of the requested additional information.

-Environmental No objection subject to conditions.
+HCC Highways Development Planning No highways objection subject to condition following the receipt of the requested additional information; and a financial contribution of £5,750.00 being secured with a s106 Planning Obligation in respect of the implementation, evaluation and monitoring of the Travel Plan.
+Environmental Health No objection subject to conditions.
+Planning Policy Objection.

-Health

-Planning Policy No Objection : following the recent receipt of evidence that Lidl is proceeding to acquire a legal interest in the Solartron Retail Park discount foodstore unit granted planning permission with 20/00287/FULPP, it is considered that this sequentially preferable location is now no longer available to other potential users.
-Accordingly, it is considered that the BSP proposals pass the sequential test.

-RBC Regeneration No comments received during the consultation period, thereby presumed to have no objections.

-Environment The Environment Agency do not wish to be consulted on developments of this type.

-Hampshire Fire & No objections and provides generic fire safety advice/guidance.
-Rescue Service

-NeighbourhoodNo comments received during the consultation period, therebyPolicing Teampresumed to have no objections.
+RBC Regeneration Team No comments received during the consultation period, thereby presumed to have no objections.
+Environment Agency The Environment Agency do not wish to be consulted on developments of this type.
+Hampshire Fire & Rescue Service No objections and provides generic fire safety advice/guidance.
+Neighbourhood Policing Team No comments received during the consultation period, thereby presumed to have no objections.
 Thames Water No objections.
 Guildford Borough Council Consultation acknowledged, but no formal response received since.
-Since the consultation period has long since expired it is thereby presumed that this consultee has no objections.
+As the consultation period has long since expired it is thereby presumed that this consultee has no objections.
 Hart District Council No objections.

-Surrey Heath No objections subject to Rushmoor BC being satisfied that the proposal is in accordance with local and national policy and there are no sequentially preferable sites within Farnborough Town Centre.
+Surrey Heath Borough Council No objections subject to Rushmoor BC being satisfied that the proposal is in accordance with local and national policy and there are no sequentially preferable sites within Farnborough Town Centre.
 Waverley Borough Council No comments received during the consultation period, thereby presumed to have no objections.
 [Officer Note: No objections were raised in respect of the previous withdrawn application, 19/00517/FULPP.]